khilnani/hipchat-unread.serverless/README.md

 - Create an API Key - https://console.aws.amazon.com/apigateway/home?region=us-east-1#/api-keys
 - Create a Usage Plan - https://console.aws.amazon.com/apigateway/home?region=us-east-1#/usage-plans
-    - Add the API (`dev-hipchat`) and API Key you created to the Usage Plan.
+    - Add the API (`hipchat-dev`) and API Key you created to the Usage Plan.
 - Update `private` to `true` in the `serverless.yaml` method definition for the `unread` function
 - Make API calls with the Request Header `x-api-key: APIKEY`